 Most composite manufacturers — Eva-Last, Trex, NewTechWood — quote a 25-year warranty.
 The warranty is real, but it's narrow.
 It covers structural failure of the board itself: rot, splitting, fungal decay.
 It generally does not cover fade, surface scratching, or installation faults.

 The thing that kills composite decks early is the same thing that kills timber decks early: the substructure.
 Composite boards on a rotting timber frame will eventually flex, sag, or pull loose at the screws.
 The boards themselves will be fine.
 The deck will not.
+A 25-year board on an 8-year frame is still an 8-year deck.

 Why most Perth decks fail between year 6 and year 12